-Referrals and Children's 2019/20 2020/21 2021/22 2022/23 2023/24 Number of Children Referred to 57 43 69 59 68 Number of Children's Hearings 83 59 96 93 55
+Referrals and Children's Hearings 2019/20 2020/21 2021/22 2022/23 2023/24 Number of Children Referred to Reporter 57 43 69 59 68 Number of Children's Hearings Held 83 59 96 93 55

 2023/24 saw in line with 2021/22, and an increase from 2022/23.
-However, of note is that large sibling groups or multiple sibling groups or pockets of children who perhaps offend together, can often skew figures.
+However, the note is that large sibling groups or multiple sibling groups or pockets of children who offend together, can often skew figures.

-There has been a significant reduction of hearings held in 2023/24.
-This could be due to children being terminated from Compulsory Supervision Orders (CSO's) and conversion rates of new cases being low.
+There has been a significant reduction in hearings held in 2023/24.
+This could be due to children being terminated from Compulsory Supervision Orders (CSOs) and conversion rates of new cases being low.

 In addition, we can often see increases in hearings having to be held where court processes take some time and hearings are required every couple of weeks due to interim measures across 66 days.
-This can often increase hearing numbers, or where hearings have to be deferred for further information or where Relevant Persons don't attend.
+This can often increase hearing numbers, or where hearings must be deferred for further information or where Relevant Persons do not attend.
 It may be that over the last year we have seen less interim or deferred hearings, and less grounds hearings.
-We currently have 15 children subject to CSO's on Orkney.
+We currently have 15 children subject to CSOs in Orkney.

-Lack of new cases coming in can be due to a number of reasons, insufficient evidence, or no need for compulsion and voluntary measures recommended instead.
+Lack of new cases coming in can be due to several reasons, insufficient evidence, or no need for compulsion and voluntary measures recommended instead.
 In addition, as above, sibling groups affect numbers.